 Tu dis n'importe quoi!You're talking nonsense / You don't make sense!

 Note that 'n'importe quoi' is a very common expression.

-See also the related lesson: Autre chose / quelque chose d'autre = Something else (indefinite pronouns)
+See also the related lesson: Autre chose/quelque chose d'autre = Something else (French Indefinite Pronouns)